decimalteam/go-node/README.md

 ## Configuring

-First of all, make sure directory at path `"$HOME/.decimal/daemon"` does not exist
+First of all, make sure directory at path `"$HOME/.decimal/daemon"` does not exist.

 ***WARNING*** *It will remove your current Decimal blockchain state if exists!*